 - Add the turmeric, cayenne pepper, cumin powder and tomatoes.
 Stir to coat and cook for 3-5 minutes.

-- Add the 8 cups of liquid, water or stock and cook on a low heat for about 40 minutes or until the lentils are well cooked.
+- Add the 8 cups of liquid, water or stock and cook on a low heat for about 40 minutes.
+Close the lid, cancel the sautee method and select the Bean/chilli method.
+Cook for 30 minutes.

 - Use a spatula to mash some of the lentils to give it a thicker and creamier texture.